SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 To declare a failable initializer that produces an optional instance, append a question mark to the ``init`` keyword in the initializer declaration (``init?``).
 To declare a failable initializer that produces an implicitly unwrapped optional instance, append an exclamation mark instead (``init!``).
-The example below shows the first kind of failable initializer.
+The example below shows a failable initializer that produces an optional instance of a structure.

 .. testcode:: failable